-Review Summary: Extol is the glorious return to form fans have been hoping for.8 of 9 thought this review was well written
+Review Summary: Extol is the glorious return to form fans have been hoping for.

 I’m not one to judge bands based on lyrics, let alone metal bands.
-Most metal lyrics are indecipherable in the context of the music, which is perfect for me since the music itself is by far the most fascinating part.
-Despite this, I was genuinely surprised after finding out that Extol is a Christian metal band.
-In a genre full of bands screaming about blood and gore and Satanism, Extol manage to be just as ferocious and captivating as their competitors, if not more so, singing about the exact opposite.
+Most metal lyrics are indecipherable in the context of the music, which is perfect for me since I find the music itself to be the most fascinating part.
+Despite this, I was genuinely surprised finding out that Extol is a Christian metal band (even though extol does mean "to praise").
+In a genre full of bands screaming about blood, gore, Satan, and the like, Extol manage to be just as ferocious and captivating as their competitors, if not more so, singing about the exact opposite.
 Undeceived

 harsh and clean vocals are split about equally.
 The abundance of singing, while overbearing at times, helps drive the songs with lush Devin Townsend-esque layered choruses (Open the Gates) and the occasional male choir effect (Unveiling the Obscure).